primaza/primaza/docs/book/src/tutorials/tenant/intro.md

 ![image](../../imgs/architecture-agents-detailed.png)

-In the following we detail Multi Cluster, Single Cluster, and Single Namespace Primaza configuration.
+In the following Multi Cluster, Single Cluster, and Single Namespace Primaza configuration are detailed.